Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Go to MSK and select the cluster, and click view client information.
 - Make note of the cluster Bootstrap server string and the Plaintext Apache Zookeeper connection string.
 ##### Step 2:
-- Created three topics namely, userid.pin, userid.geo, userid.user replacing with my userid explicitly.
-- Using the following syntax:
+- Created three topics namely, userid.pin, userid.geo, userid.user replacing with my userid explicitly using the following syntax:
 `./kafka-topics.sh --bootstrap-server BootstrapServerString --command-config client.properties --create --topic <topic_name> `
 - Remember to replace the bootstrapserverstring from the cluster information tab while running the create topic command in the terminal.

 ## Milestone 4: CONNECTING MSK CLUSTER TO A S3 BUCKET:
-### Task 1 : CREATE A CUSTOM PLUGIN WITH MSK CONNECT
+#### Task 1 : Create a custom plugin with MSK Connect
 ##### Step 1:
 > Navigate to the S3 console and find the bucket that contains your USERID
 - Make a note of the bucket name, it will have the following format `user-<your_UserId>-bucket`
-##### Step 2: DOWNLOAD THE CONFLUENT.IO AMAZON S3 CONNECTOR
+##### Step 2: Download the Confluent.io AMAZON S3 connector
 > On the EC2 client download the `Confluent.io Amazon S3 Connector` and copy it to the S3 bucket you have identified in the previous step.
-- #In EC2 assume admin user privileges
+#In EC2 assume admin user privileges
 `sudo -u ec2-user -i`
-- #Create directory where we will save our connector `mkdir kafka-connect-s3 && cd kafka-connect-s3`
+#Create directory where we will save our connector
+`mkdir kafka-connect-s3 && cd kafka-connect-s3`
-- #Download confluent connector using the following code:
+#Download confluent connector using the following code:
 `Wget https://d2p6pa21dvn84.cloudfront.net/api/plugins/confluentinc/kafka-connect-s3/versions/10.5.13/confluentinc-kafka-connect-s3-10.5.13.zip`
-- #Copy connector to our s3 bucket
+#Copy connector to our s3 bucket
 `aws s3 cp ./confluentinc-kafka-connect-s3-10.5.13.zip s3://<BUCKET_NAME>/kafka-connect-s3/`
 - Replace the correct version of confluent zip file, at the time of writing this readme file, the correct version is `10.5.13.zip`.
 - Once this is done you can navigate to the s3 bucket and see that connector is uploaded inside the `kafka-connect-s3/` folder.
-##### Step 3: CREATE A CUSTOM PLUGIN
+##### Step 3: Create a custom plugin
 - Now, open the MSK console and select Custom plugins under the MSK Connect section on the left side of the console.
 - Choose Create custom plugin.
 - Click Browse S3 on the top right of the custom plugin page and find the bucket where you upload the Confluent connector ZIP file.
 - Then, in the list of objects in that bucket select the ZIP file and select the Choose button.
 Give the plugin a name and press Create custom plugin.
 > Once the plugin has been created you should see the following message at the top of your browser window:
 `plugin <PLUGIN_NAME> was successfully created.
 The custom plugin was created.
 You can now create a connector using this custom plugin`
-#### Task 2: CREATE A CONNECTOR WITH MSK CONNECT
+#### Task 2: Create a connector with MSK Connect
 - In the MSK console, select Connectors under the MSK Connect section on the left side of the console.
 - Choose Create connector.
 - In the list of plugin, select the plugin you have just created, and then click Next.